Preparation For AWS® – CWI® Examination

 Apply Online

-Course Description: This course provides students with a comprehensive introduction to shielded metal arc welding (SMAW).
+Course Description: The course provides students with a comprehensive introduction to shielded metal arc welding (SMAW).
 Students will develop a strong foundation in welding safety, arc welding power sources, electrode classification and selection.
 Emphasis is placed on hands-on training, with approximately 85% of the course dedicated to practical welding exercises and 15% to classroom instruction.
+Students will gain the skills necessary to produce quality single and multi-pass fillet welds in all positions on ¼” mild steel plate using both low hydrogen and deep penetrating electrodes, 3/8” mild steel plate V-Grooves with Backing in all positions using low hydrogen electrodes, as well as multi-pass fillet welds on ½” mild steel plate using low hydrogen electrodes.

 Prerequisite: There are no prerequisites for this course.